ruth-mapr/drill/_docs/configuration/030-cgroups-configuration.md

 A node within a cluster is the location where tasks are run.
 The tasks are launched with help of a daemon which resides inside the node.
 This daemon, in the case of Mesos, is Mesos Slave, and in case of YARN, is NodeManager.

 The cgroups Linux kernel feature allows aggregating/partitioning a set of tasks and their future children into hierarchical groups with respect to one or more subsystems.
-For example: When cgroups is enabled for the cpu subsystem, and a task is launched by Mesos Slave, it will go under the hierarchy:
+For example: When cgroups are enabled for the cpu subsystem, and a task is launched by Mesos Slave, it goes under the following hierarchy:

 ```bash
 /sys/fs/cgroup/cpu/mesos/<parent-task-id>